 This 5-day course addresses all of the Information Management disciplines as defined in the DAMA body of knowledge (DMBoK).
-Taught by an industry recognized DAMA DMBoK(2.0) author and CDMP(Fellow) this course provides a solid foundation across all of the disciplines across the complete Information Management spectrum.
+Taught by an industry recognized DAMA instructor.
+This course provides a solid foundation across all of the disciplines across the complete Information Management spectrum.
 By attending the course, delegates will get a firm grounding of the core Information Management concepts and illustrate their practical application with real examples of how Information Architecture is applied.
 Additionally this course provides a solid foundation for students wishing to consider proceeding to take the Industry professional DAMA CDMP certification.

-This course is intended to provide you with the knowledge, methods and techniques required to analyse, mature and implement information management solutions within your organisation.
+This course is intended to provide you with the knowledge, methods and techniques required to analyze, mature and implement information management solutions within your organization.
 Areas covered include:

 - Data Lifecycle Management

 - Data Governance

 - Data Quality Management